 Section 471 of the Highway Safety Code provides that no person may drive or allow anyone to drive a road vehicle carrying a load that is not solidly secured or adequately covered so that no part of the load:

-Can shift or fall off the vehicle,
+can shift or fall off the vehicle

-Can compromise the stability of the vehicle,
+can compromise the stability of the vehicle

-Is fastened to the vehicle in violation of the Cargo Securement Standards Regulation.
+is fastened to the vehicle in violation of the Cargo Securement Standards Regulation

 This section contains information concerning the ministère des Transports du Québec's Cargo Securement Standards Regulation .
 It should not be used as the basis for a legal interpretation of the Regulation, and under no circumstances does it relieve carriers and drivers of their obligation to know and comply with the securement standards for every type of load they carry.

 The other Canadian administrations have also adopted the provisions of National Safety Code Standard 10 – Cargo Securement in order to harmonize securement standards in Canada.
 The adoption of this regulation, both in Québec and in the rest of Canada, represents a major step in the process of harmonizing cargo securement standards throughout North America.
-The U.S. Federal Motor Carrier Safety Administration (FMCSA) has also includes similar provisions in its regulation.
+The U.S. Federal Motor Carrier Safety Administration (FMCSA) also included similar provisions in its regulation.